González Padín: Expanding and Acquisitions: 1950s - early 1990s

 On November 24, 1989, Axxents was inaugurated in the Plaza Las Américas shopping mall, a new store of the González Padín & Co., which specialized in the sale of fragrances, beauty supplies and accessories - for both women and men - along with a skin care treatment center.
 A large group of personalities from the community gathered for the ribbon cutting by Eva Marie González, daughter of Pepe González and who was accompanied by her father, her uncle and Pepe's twin brother, Paco González and Ricardo F. González., president of González Padín.
 The blessing of the new premises was in charge of Father Jaime Vázquez, from the Cathedral of San Juan and personal friend of Ricardo F. González.
-The elegant architectural design. ultra-modern, by the way - gave a certain air of exclusivity to this store where products from renowned companies such as Elizabeth Arden, Estée Lauder, Clinique, Lancôme, and Erno Laszlo were sold.
+Products of companies such as Elizabeth Arden, Estée Lauder, Clinique, Lancôme, and Erno Laszlo were sold.

 On December 12, 1989, it was reported that Ernő László would arrive at the González Padín location in Plaza las Américas.
 At the time the brand had a limited number of 400 institutions in the most prestigious stores in the world.

 In December 1991, González Padín would acquire the Velasco chain of high-end department stores on the island, which had been a competitor to González Padín for decades.

 On November 9, 1992, a new store opened at the Plaza del Caribe shopping mall in Ponce.
 Which had been in development since 1976.